Ending their use and addressing the harm

 In 2018, there were 80 facilities using enough TCE to require a permit

-1 state that has banned TCE
+1st state that banned TCE